Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 - an optional **override**

-    Overrides let you specify that certain users (as identified either by their user ID or by another [custom stickiness](stickiness) value) will always get this variant, regardless of the variant's weighting.
+    Overrides let you specify that certain users (as identified either by their user ID or by another [custom stickiness](stickiness) value) will always get this variant, regardless of the variant's weight.

 ![A form for adding new variants.
 It has fields for name, weight, payload, and overrides.](/img/variant-creation-form.png 'Creating a new toggle variant')